mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 ###### Five Shields

-Khu Su'ikh (Aslan Sector-Wide Corporation) : Soon after the jump- 5 route across the liyoihuakh sector (the Riftspan Reaches) was discovered in –1044, the Wahtoi clan staked its claim to many of the worlds of the sector.
+Khu Su'ikh (Aslan Sector-Wide Corporation) : Soon after the jump-5 route across the liyoihuakh sector (the Riftspan Reaches) was discovered in –1044, the Wahtoi clan staked its claim to many of the worlds of the sector.
 Naturally enough, a trading company tied to the Wahtoi clan soon developed a monopoly on trade across the